margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Noise.
 It is the crescendo of the day.
 The day is starting.
 The human experiences are rising.
 Noise.
 It wakes me up.
-It is the lawn mower at 6am, the clamor of the dishes, and the phone buzzing at 7am.
+It is the lawn mower at 6am, the clamor of the dishes, the phone buzzing at 7am, and the annoying sound of chewing and typing on the keyboard.

 <br>